phillips0616/phillips0616.github.io/index.md

     quaternion = Quaternion(w, x, y, z)
     return quaternion
 ```
-The number of configurations generated is a hyper parameter that can be modified.
+The number of configurations generated is a parameter that can be modified.
 Allowing more configurations will cover more of c-free and make finding solutions when searching the graph more likely, but will also increase the density of your graph and impact search performance.

-In order to ensure the configurations generated were in c-free I used the FCL library to place my robot at that position and check for collisions against all obstacles.
+In order to ensure the configurations generated were in c-free, I used the FCL library to place my robot at that position and check for collisions against all obstacles.

 ##### Connecting Configurations

 Once you have a set of configurations they need to be connected into a graph.
 To do this we iterate through each configuration and attempt to connect a path between it and its closest neighbors.
 A potential path between two configurations is interpolated and checked for collisions.
 We continue this process until we find _k_ collision free paths, where _k_ is a parameter that can be modified.
-The interesting part of implementing this was in computing and storing distances and interpolating paths.
+The interesting part of implementing this was in computing and storing distances, and interpolating paths.

 ###### Computing Distances

-I computed the distance as a weighted sum between the translational piece and the rotational piece, using the inner product of the two quaternions, as described in Kuffner's paper.
+I computed the distance as a weighted sum between the translational and the rotational components.
+I calculated the rotational distance using the inner product of the two quaternions, as described in Kuffner's paper.
 Code snippets showing these calculations are below.
 Using this distance, I calculated the _k_ nearest neighbors naively, computing the current configuration's distance from all other configurations and sorting the result (performance could be improved by using a k-d tree).

 ```python
 #computes traditional euclidian distance in 3D